 My mom has given me a few great tips for making this soup.
 The first is to cook the beets very slowly.
 If made over high heat the beets will lose their colour and instead of a deep purple-red, you will end up with something more orangy – the taste will also be off.
 Secondly, the best colour is just under the beet skins, so use them!
 Use gloves to peel off the skin from the raw beetroot, and while cooking the beets in the bone broth, in a separate pot cook the skins, also on low heat.

 - 4 large organic beets peeled save the peel

-- 1 -2 tsp herbs de provence (or just thyme) make sure that it contains no lavender
+- 1 -2 tsp herbs de Provence make sure that it contains no lavender or just use thyme

 - to taste salt